-What BBMRI.at plans until 2023
+What BBMRI.at plans

-- Foster dialogue between science and industry
+- Proceed dialogue between science and industry

 - Continue to improve sample quality and put strong focus on data quality in biobanking

 - Optimize access to biobanks across Austria, based on the BBMRI-ERIC access policy.